fvillalobos14/TBD_Automatas/README.md

 # TBD_Automatas
 Project for Theory of Computation.

-This project is a implementation of automatas.
+This project is an implementation of automatas.